turniphead/WhosThatPokemon/README.txt

 intro sound
 	plays the classic "Who's That Pokemon?!" sound clip classic
-Popup instructions
-	made a popup with instructions before the game begins
+Intro Screen
+	Fun picture screen to preface the game
+	Buttons do things